alyssia-chen/alyssia-chen.github.io/essays/ITM352_Fun.md

 layout: essay
 type: essay
 published: true
-title: E6 Reflecting on Assignment 3
+title: That was so fun!
 # All dates must be YYYY-MM-DD format!
 date: 2021-12-16
 labels: